Possability is dedicated to helping people develop to their full potential and live a satisfying life.

 Our practices are based on research and evidence-based best practice to promote the best possible outcomes.
 These practices include providing person-centred support, active support and ensuring participation in decision-making processes.

-For more information, download our Working Together booklet from our Policies and Procedures page.
+For more information, download our Working Together booklet from our Policies and Practices page.

 When joining Possability, you will meet with our Service Planners to talk about specific needs, interests, strengths and goals.
 From this, a Support Plan is developed that lets staff know what is important to you and how you want your supports to be delivered.